Working together, we empower voters and defend democracy.

 The New Advocacy Challenge Starts Now!, Nov 30, 2020

-As with members of Congress, your Virginia legislators want to represent their constituents and get reelected, so they need to know the opinions of people who live in their district.
-Legislative aides count calls, letters, and messages from constituents.
-They also note letters to the editor in local papers.
+Your Virginia legislators want to represent their constituents well and win reelection, so they want to know the opinions of people who live in their district.
+Legislative aides count messages received from constituents.
+They also let the legislators know about letters to the editor in local papers.
+Your outreach can increase your legislators’ support for bills or lessen their opposition.
+Like voting, every person needs to take the time for this step in order to support the best outcomes.

 This New York Times article explains that calling can be better than email.
 One of our Virginia Delegates recently said he treasures a handwritten letter.
 Above all, what is important is to reach out.
 The national PTA has a thoughtful discussion of how to build these relationships.